apify/actor-scraper/docs/web-scraper/tutorial.md

 ![pseudo url input](./static/making-a-pseudo-url.png "Adding new Pseudo URL.")

 #### Test run
 We've added some configuration, so it's time to test it.
-Just run the task, keeping the **Max pages per crawl** set to `10` and **Page function** the same.
+Just run the task, keeping the **Max pages per run** set to `10` and **Page function** the same.
 You should see in the log that the scraper first visits the Start URL and then several of the actor details, matching the Pseudo URL.

 ### The `pageFunction`
 The Page function is a JavaScript function that gets executed for each page the scraper visits.
 To figure out how to create the `pageFunction`, you must first inspect the page's structure to get an idea of its inner workings.
 The best tools for that are Developer Tools in browsers, DevTools.